dfinity/portal/style-guide.md

 ### Spelling, grammar, and word choice
 The following spelling, grammar, and word choice rules should be followed:
+- Avoid using language that uses 'we' or 'us'; use a protocol point of view, such as phrases like, "the protocol ensures", "the protocol does", and “it is explained” rather than “we explain”.
+      - An exeption to this is the Developer Blog; blog posts are written using a different style for a different audience, and using 'we' or 'us' in this context is acceptable.
+- Do not refer to the Internet Computer as a system or a platform.
+Say "Internet Computer" or "protocol" instead.
 - Regarding spelling and grammar, American spelling and grammar should be used with the exception that all article titles follow British capitalization rules (see details in the Capitalization section.)
 - Assure that the language in the document reads well for non-native English speakers, and avoid phrases or sayings that may be confusing, such as "Dig in."
 - Avoid informal, personal thoughts or otherwise unnecessary language within the developer docs.
 A few examples of this might be: